mahtokamal/Linux_Fundamentals/command_lists.md

     Description - GNU History Library.

     Example:- history
-    Output:- 1934  man whoami
+    Output:- 1998  whoami
-             1935  whoami
+             1999  whoami --help
-             1936  man clear
+             2000  clear
+             2001  whoami
-             1937  clear
+             2002  clear
-             1938  man history
+             2003  echo welcome to the Linux terminal 2004  clear
-             1939  history
+             2005  history

-    then press !1935 (to run whoami command that stored with id 1935 in GNU History library).
+    then press !1998 (to run whoami command that stored with id 1998 in GNU History library).

 ### reboot
     Description - Halt, power-off or reboot the machine.